Greece | Employment Tax | Proposed new measures on various tax matters

 Summary

 On 6 September 2025, Prime Minister Kyriakos Mitsotakis announced a package of tax relief measures set to take effect as of January 1st, 2026.
-The measures that will be implemented mainly refer to young people, families with children, and property owners.
+The measures primarily target young people, families with children, and property owners.

 The detail

-The new measures that will be incorporated into a draft bill to be discussed and voted soon by the Greek Parliament are as follows:
+The new measures will be incorporated into a draft bill to be discussed and voted soon by the Greek Parliament.
+Key provisions include:

-• A 2% reduction to all the different tax bands, excluding the lowest of 9%.
+• A 2% reduction across all different tax bands, excluding the lowest of 9%.

 Family and youth incentives